hansung080/anysh/README.md

 turn on cd, you will use the cd with history tracking ability, and if you turn off cd, you will use the original cd.

 ## Supported Shells
 Anysh supports only the following shells at the moment.
-If you are using another shell, Some features of Anysh will not work.
+If you are using another shell, some features of Anysh will not work.
 - Bash
 - Zsh